 Turning a franchise idea into a business opportunity

-The first point to be made here is that you cannot turn an idea into a franchise.
-You can turn an idea into a business and subsequently develop that business into a franchise.
+The first point to be made here is that no matter how fantastic you think that your idea is, you cannot simply turn an idea into a franchise.
+You can however, turn an idea into a business and subsequently develop that business into a franchise.

 Franchising or business format franchising to give it its full title is the business relationship where one party (the franchisor) grants the rights to another party(s) (the franchisee(s)) to replicate their proven business system and trade under their name.
 In return the franchisee will pay the franchisor both initial and on-going fees.

-It is true to say that all businesses could be franchised but not every business should be franchised.
+It is true to say that most businesses could be franchised but not every business should be franchised.

 When deciding whether or not a business could potentially be successfully developed as a franchise, we look at five key areas initially: